tnhabib/supercon-workshop-embedded-rust/README.md

 **IMPORTANT**: Files in the `workspace/` folder will be saved to your host computer.
 Everything else will be deleted when you exit out of the Docker container.

 For the best experience, I recommend using [VS Code](https://code.visualstudio.com/) and installing the [Dev Contaienrs](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-Then in VS Code, press *ctrl + shift + p* and enter `Dev Containers: Attach to Running Container`.
-Press *enter* to select the *attach to running container* option and press *enter* again to connect to your `env-embedded-rust-workshop` container.
-That should open a new window.
+Then in VS Code, select **File > Open Folder...* and select this directory.
+Press *ctrl + shift + p* and enter `Dev Containers: Reopen in Container`.
+Press *enter* to select the *reopen in container* option.

 You should now be in a new VS Code instance connected to the running container.
 In that window, select **File > Open Workspace from File...** and select `/home/student/workspace/default.code-workspace`.
 If you get a pop-up asking you to install the recommended extensions, click **Install**.